11 Steps to Becoming a Diplomatic Security Service Special Agent

 You must achieve a satisfactory score or higher in each of the three events to pass the PRT.
 If you do not pass the PRT on the first try, you will be offered one additional opportunity to pass the PRT after a 60-day waiting period.

-Please review minimum Age / Gender PRT standards here.
+Please review minimum Age / Gender PRT passing standards in the Diplomatic Security Service Physical Readiness Test Guide.
 Please note that these standards are subject to change.
-Further details can be view under Physical Fitness Test.

 When and where do I take the PRT?

-Once you have received all clearances and passed the Suitability Review Panel, you will be contacted to schedule your PRT.
+Once you have received all clearances and passed the Suitability Review Panel, DS Human Resources will contact you to schedule your PRT.
 The PRT is offered at DSS offices throughout the United States and around the world.
 You will be provided with two pre-established dates to choose from and are expected to complete the PRT within the dates provided.

 What is the Register of Cleared Candidates?

 Once meeting all pre-employment requirements, you will be placed on a rank order Register of Cleared Candidates for the Diplomatic Security Service Special Agent position.
 You may remain on this Register for up to 18 months, after which your candidacy will expire.
-Please note that if U.S. Department of State, Global Talent Management extends a final offer of employment and you decline or do not respond, your name will be placed back on the Register and there is no guarantee you will receive a subsequent offer.
-If you do receive a second final offer of employment and decline or do not respond, your candidacy terminates regardless of how much time you have left on the Register.
+Please note that if U.S. Department of State, Bureau of Personnel and Training extends a final offer of employment and you decline or do not respond, your name will be placed back on the Register and there is no guarantee you will receive a subsequent offer.
+If you do receive a second final offer of employment and decline or do not respond, your candidacy will discontinue regardless of how much time you have left on the Register.
 Your ranking on this register will fluctuate over time as other candidates are added to or drop off the register.
-Candidates who are eligible for veterans’ preference, or who demonstrate proficiency in a foreign language, may receive additional points and thus may increase the chances of receiving a final offer of employment.
+Candidates who are eligible for veterans' preference, or who demonstrate proficiency in a foreign language, may receive additional points and thus may increase the chances of receiving a final offer of employment.

 What happens if I am offered an appointment?

-If you rise to the top of the Register, based on the hiring needs of the Foreign Service, you may receive an offer of employment.
+If you rise to the top of the ranked order Register of cleared candidates for your specialty, based on the hiring needs of the Foreign Service, you may receive an offer of employment.
 This often entails relocating to Washington, D.C. with short amount of notice in order to begin training.
 You may decline the first offer of employment.
-If you decline a second offer, however, your name will be removed from the Register.
-In rare cases, such as a military deployment or other overseas obligation to the U.S. government, you may be eligible to defer your appointment.
-These cases are not common.
+There is no guarantee that you will receive a second offer, as the register is fluid and score-based, changing daily as candidates are added and removed.
+If you decline a second offer, your name will be removed from the ranked order Register, and your candidacy will be discontinued.
+In rare cases, such as a military deployment or other overseas obligation to the U.S. government, you may be eligible to defer your appointment, and you would need to promptly notify the Registrar's Office.

-New DSS Special Agent Candidates begin their careers with a six-week orientation program at the Foreign Service Institute in Arlington, VA.
-The focus of the orientation is on introducing new employees to the structure and function of the Department and its role in the development and implementation of U.S. foreign policy; developing an understanding of the terms of employment; and enhancing core skills needed by all Foreign Service employees.
+New DSS Special Agent Candidates begin their careers with a six-week orientation program at the National Foreign Affairs Training Center in Arlington, VA.
+The focus of the orientation is to introduce new employees to the structure and function of the Department and its role in the development and implementation of U.S. foreign policy, developing an understanding of the terms of employment, and enhancing core skills needed by all Foreign Service employees.

 The final phase of training is the Basic Special Agent Course (BSAC) at the Foreign Affairs Security Training Center (FASTC) in Blackstone, VA.
-The BSAC Program provides a rigorous, entry-level law enforcement training program that prepares newly appointed Diplomatic Security (DS) special agent candidates to perform basic-level domestic duty assignments upon graduation.
-BSAC represents the baseline training for all DS special agent candidates and its curriculum is comprised of job-related training in ethics and integrity.
+The BSAC Program provides a rigorous, entry-level law enforcement training program that prepares newly appointed DSS special agent candidates to perform basic-level domestic duty assignments upon graduation.
+BSAC represents the baseline training for all DS special agent candidates, and its curriculum is comprised of job-related training in ethics and integrity.
 BSAC is designed to build upon and refine skills received in CITP and teach DS-specific knowledge, skills, abilities, and ethics.
 Students will spend approximately 14 weeks learning core skills specific to success as a Diplomatic Security Service Special Agent such as investigations, firearms, tactics, and protective security operations using scenarios, exercises, and written tests.
-They also participate in a Physical Readiness Test (PRT).
+They also participate in a Physical Readiness Test.

 Overall, newly hired DSS Special Agents can expect to spend 33-34 weeks in training before proceeding to their first assignment in one the Diplomatic Security Service Field Offices in the United States.